-If you’re currently using Percona Server 5.7, Percona recommends upgrading to this version of 5.7 prior to upgrading to Percona Server 8.0.
+If you’re currently using Percona Server for MySQL 5.7, Percona recommends upgrading to this version of 5.7 prior to upgrading to Percona Server for MySQL 8.0.

 - Running LOCK TABLES FOR BACKUP followed by STOP SLAVE SQL_THREAD could block replication preventing it from being restarted normally.
 Bug fixed #4758.

 ACCESS_DENIEDfield of the information_schema.user_statistics table was not updated correctly.
 Bug fixed #3956.

 - MySQL could report that the maximum number of connections was exceeded with too many connections being in the CLOSE_WAIT state.
 Bug fixed #4716 (upstream #92108)

 - Wrong query results could be received in semi-join sub queries with materialization-scan that allowed inner tables of different semi-join nests to interleave.
 Bug fixed #4907 (upstream bug #92809).